WithMadiCo/BuildWithCode/curriculum/semester2/week2/lessonPlan.md

 We are still going to be assembling the magic mirror and getting it ready for production.
 Here's the current list of things to complete:

+- [X] Update design to be the desired layout
+- [X] Communicate with constuction group on the layout of the frame
 - [ ] We will need to add the ability to auto start the raspberry pi so the mirror can be turned on and off without a hiccup.
 [Watch this video](https://www.youtube.com/watch?v=6mREl2Gza0g) and refer to [this tutorial](https://github.com/MichMich/MagicMirror/wiki/auto-starting-magicmirror) to learn how.

 - [ ] Check with the pi-switch to see if the auto start is running correctly